pusher/websockets-from-scratch-tutorial/README.md

 # Websockets From Scratch

 I have been at Pusher for almost 6 months and, mainly working on customer-facing developer work, parts of our deeper infrastructure have seemed a bit of a black box to me.
 Pusher, an API that lets you send realtime data from server to client or from client to client, has the websockets protocol at its core.
-I was aware of how the HTTP protocol worked, but not websockets - aside from the fact it lets you do some nifty realtime stuff.
+I was aware of how the HTTP protocol worked, but not WebSocket - aside from the fact it lets you do some nifty realtime stuff.

-Therefore I decided to dig a little deeper and try to build a websocket server from scratch - and by 'scratch', I mean using only Ruby's built-in libraries.
+Therefore I decided to dig a little deeper and try to build a WebSocket server from scratch - and by 'scratch', I mean using only Ruby's built-in libraries.
 This blog post is to partly share what I've learnt and partly act as a tutorial, given that I couldn't find many that would lead me through the process step-by-step.
 That said, there were plenty of awesome resources for getting to grips on the matter, such as on [Mozilla](https://developer.mozilla.org/en-US/docs/WebSockets/Writing_WebSocket_servers) and this post from [Armin Ronacher](http://lucumr.pocoo.org/2012/9/24/websockets-101/).

-This guide is aimed at people who are new to websockets, or just wish to know more about what's under the hood.
+This guide is aimed at people who are new to WebSockets, or just wish to know more about what's under the hood.
 What I'll cover, in around 100 lines of Ruby, is:

-* The HTTP handshake that initiates a websocket connection.
+* The HTTP handshake that initiates a WebSocket connection.
 * Listening to messages on the server.
 * Sending messages from the server.

-A lot of very important features will be left out for the sake of brevity, such as ping/pong heartbeats, types of messages that aren't UTF-8 text data, security, proxying, and message fragmentation.
+A lot of very important features will be left out for the sake of brevity, such as ping/pong heartbeats, types of messages that aren't UTF-8 text data, security, proxying, handling different WebSocket protocol versions, and message fragmentation.
 So let's get to it.

 ## An Overview to the Websockets Procotol

-Websockets, like HTTP, is a layer upon the [TCP protocol](http://en.wikipedia.org/wiki/Transmission_Control_Protocol).
-A high-level difference between the two is that a classic HTTP response closes the TCP socket, whereas in the Websockets protocol, the connection stays open.
-This allows bidirectional communication between the server and client, and is great for the realtime functionality you are used to: chat applications, data visualization, activity streams and so on.
+WebSocket, like HTTP, is a layer upon the [TCP protocol](http://en.wikipedia.org/wiki/Transmission_Control_Protocol).
+A high-level difference between the two is that a classic HTTP response closes the TCP socket, whereas in the WebSocket protocol, the connection stays open.
+This allows bi-directional communication between the server and client, and is great for the realtime functionality you are used to: chat applications, data visualization, activity streams and so on.

-A websocket connection begins with a HTTP GET request from the client to the server, called the 'handshake'.
-This request carries with it a `Connection: upgrade` and `Upgrade: websocket` header to tell the server that it wants to begin a websocket connection, and a `Sec-Websocket-Version` header that indicates the kind of response it wants.
+A WebSocket connection begins with a HTTP GET request from the client to the server, called the 'handshake'.
+This request carries with it a `Connection: upgrade` and `Upgrade: websocket` header to tell the server that it wants to begin a WebSocket connection, and a `Sec-Websocket-Version` header that indicates the kind of response it wants.
 In this guide we'll only focus on version 13.

 The request headers also include a `Sec-WebSocket-Key` field.
 With this, the server creates a `Sec-WebSocket-Accept` header that forms part of its response.
 How it does this, I will explain later.

 Once this handshake is made, each party is free to exchange messages, which are wrapped in 'frames'.
 Each frame consists of information about:

 - Whether this frame is or isn't part of a continuation.
-In this guide, we'll only deal with frames that contain a complete message.
+In this guide, we'll only deal with frames that contain a complete message (not fragmented).
 - The content-type.
 In this post, we'll only deal with UTF8-encoded text.
 - Whether the frame is encoded, or 'masked'.
 Frames from the client always have to be masked; frames from the server do not have to be.
 - The payload length.